 Although these plans are not required to fully comply with the ACA’s essential health benefits mandate, HMAA has enhanced its coverage for preventive and wellness services for these plans.
 If at any time you determine that your health plan no longer qualifies for grandfathered or grandmothered status, please contact your HMAA Account Manager or email AccountManager@hmaa.com so we can update our records with the correct classification.
 Penalties may be imposed on employers and health plans that fail to adhere to grandfathering and grandmothering provisions.

 Before submitting enrollment applications to HMAA, please ensure they are complete and accurate, including the following:

 - When an employee enrolls a dependent, ensure that the dependent’s Social Security number (SSN) is submitted in the “Dependent Enrollment Information” section of the application.
 Due to federal requirements, SSNs are required for all persons enrolling.
 For newborns, HMAA will allow up to one year for submission of the SSN.

-- For all qualifying events, applications must be submitted within 30 days of the event, even if the subscriber already has family coverage, and proof of eligibility (e.g., birth certificate, state-issued marriage or civil union certificate, court order, adoption records, HIPAA certificate) must accompany the application.
+- For all qualifying events, applications must be submitted within 30 days of the event, even if the subscriber already has family coverage.
+Proof of eligibility may also be required (e.g., birth certificate, state-issued marriage or civil union certificate, court order, adoption records, HIPAA certificate).

 The impact to your health insurance costs and benefits, including out-of-pocket expenses and deductibles, will depend on your group’s business size and grandfathered status.
 For small businesses, it also depends on your employee demographics, including their ages.
 With the additional benefits and new federal fees and taxes mandated by the Affordable Care Act, your cost may increase, perhaps a great deal.